Othent/docs/README.md

-When users wants to do any cryptographic operation with their keys (sign a transaction or encrypt/decrypt/hash some data), they request an access token from Auth0, which contains a hash of the data to be used (the transaction or the dat to be encrypted/decrypted/hashed), and sends that, along with the data, to _Othent_'s API.
+When users wants to do any cryptographic operation with their keys (sign a transaction or encrypt/decrypt/hash some data), they request an access token from Auth0, which contains a hash of the data to be used (the transaction or the data to be encrypted/decrypted/hashed), and sends that, along with the data, to _Othent_'s API.

 _Othent_'s API can then use Auth0's JWT token to authenticate the user and perform the operation they requested.
 That access token is then invalidated.
 This offers a tamper and reply proof system.